todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

     - In particular, this prevents the Pico SDK USB stdio from being used, as this code must run on core0 and interferes with the 48kHz audio callback
 - No built-in delta-sigma modulation of CV outputs, limiting CV precision of 1V/octave signals to about 7 cents
 - There is no way to configure CV/knob smoothing filters.
+- There is no way to change the sample rate

 ## [Using the RPi Pico SDK (Linux command line)](#pico-sdk)
 - Clone and install the [RPi Pico SDK](https://github.com/raspberrypi/pico-sdk)